 It’s an old truism that while art is essentially decorative, design has always been functional, even while it was regarded as a decorative art.
-Jonathan Clancy, MA Fine and Decorative Art and Design Program Director at Sotheby’s Institute of Art - New York, chooses his top five shows from 2016 that represent the best in historical design and contemporary craftsmanship.
-“It helped too that all are brilliantly installed and well-curated, as it showcased the objects at their best and encouraged connection and dialogue” says Clancy.
-“That the institutions included vary in size and mission is deliberate: good design is everywhere, you just need to know where to look.”
+Here's our pick of the top five shows from 2016 that represent the best in historical design and contemporary craftsmanship.
+Good design is everywhere, you just need to know where to look.

 Studio Job MAD House